Trivadis/plsql-cop-sonar/README.md

 Paste the content of the `.lic` file you've got from your Trivadis representative into the `license file` field.

-The `Validator Config class` defines the validator with its rule and profile definition for SonarQube.
+The `Validator Config class` defines defines the validator with its rules and quality profile for SonarQube.
 By default, the following classes are available:

 Validator Config class | Description
 --- | ---